Last Updated on: 15th January 2023, 09:25 am

 It is here you will see the iconic dragon stairway.
 Be sure to visit the Hypostyle Room.
 It is an open space featuring a multi-domed, tiled ceiling and 86 Doric columns.
 I missed the opportunity to get some fab photos.
 Please don’t make the same mistake.

 The other 95% of the park is free to visit.
 It consists of many paths through lush vegetation.
 Warning, this is not a place for a leisurely stroll.
-It is hilly and very crowded and street vendors take up a good part of the walkway with their wares.
+It is hilly and crowded, and street vendors take up a good part of the walkway with their wares.

 If you persist upward, you will be rewarded with spectacular views of Barcelona.

-You can find many non-Gaudi things to entertain you as well.
+You can find many non-Gaudi things in Barcelona.
 Stroll the beach at Barceloneta, visit the Montserrat Monastery, shop at La Boqueria, or take a day trip to Cadaques to visit the Salvador Dali House Museum.

 Here are four of our favorite non-Gaudi attractions: